robin-raymond/zax.io/compiler-directives.md

 four := double(2)

 // invoking `compileItDouble` in this context causes it to execute at
-// compile-time as the compiler will generate complete code for all the
+// compile-time as a compiler can generate complete code for all the
-// execution required to run the function value1 := compileItDouble(random())
+// execution functions required value1 := compileItDouble(random())

 // invoking `generateItDouble` in this context causes it to generate replacement
-// code tokens for each combination of the types specified value2 := generateItDouble(random())
+// code tokens for each execution value2 := generateItDouble(random())

 // forward declare the `seven` symbol seven :: forward variable

 // ERROR: not all of the terms are able to evaluate at this time;
-// `[[resolve=now]]` is forcing order to matter where normally order
+// `[[resolve=now]]` on the `doubleNow` function is forcing order to matter
-// resolution of `seven` would be okay to resolved later;
+// where normally order resolution of `seven` would be okay to resolve later;
 sevenDouble := doubleNow(seven)

-// the seven symbol declared later seven := 7
+// the `seven` symbol declared later seven := 7

 value2 = generateSomething1(value2)     // `generateSomething1(value2)` will